botica/platformer/README.md

 # platformer
-2d super mario style platformer game in-progress written in python using modules pygame and pyganim
+2d super mario style platformer physics simulation using modules pygame and pyganim

-no levels have been implmented, just character physics
+no levels implmented, just character physics

-you can play it by running $python gamed-draft.py
+play it with $python gamed-draft.py